krasimir/stent/README.md

 console.log(machine.isIdle()); // true
 ```

-*Of course, this doesn't make a lot of sense but we see what are the available methods.*
+*Of course, this doesn't make a lot of sense but we see the available methods.*

 The created machine may accept more then a string as a handler of the action.
 We may pass a function which accepts two arguments.
-The first one is the current state object and the second one is some meta data traveling with the action (if any).
+The first one is the current state and the second one is some meta data traveling with the action (if any).
 For example:

 ```js
 const machine = Machine.create('todo-app', {